-CHAIRMAN Provides independent board leadership and guidance Facilitates suitable deliberation on matters requiring the board's attention Ensures the efficient operation of the board as a unit CEO AND EXECUTIVE DIRECTORS Provide strategic leadership Day-to-day operational decisions and business activities NON-EXECUTIVE DIRECTORS Draw on their experience, skills and business acumen to ensure impartial and objective viewpoints in decision-making processes and standards of conduct
+CHAIRMAN Provides independent board leadership and guidance Facilitates suitable deliberation on matters requiring the board's attention Ensures the efficient operation of the board as a unit CEO AND EXECUTIVE Provide strategic leadership DIRECTORS Day-to-day operational decisions and business activities NON-EXECUTIVE Draw on their experience, skills and business acumen to ensure impartial and objective viewpoints in decisionmaking processes and standards of conduct

-Our board comprises directors who together bring a wealth of industry and financial experience gained through a number of economic cycles.
+The board comprises directors who together bring a wealth of industry and financial experience gained through a number of economic cycles.
 The maturity and seniority of many of the directors are well balanced by the contribution of younger directors who bring their own dynamism and perspective to board deliberations, backed by solid skills.

-The role and responsibilities of the non-executive chairman and the CEO have been clearly defined and are distinct to ensure checks and balances in decision-making, and a Lead Independent Director has been appointed.
-No single director is positioned to exercise unfettered decision-making, which protects against the influence of possible personal interests and thereby ensures that the interests of all stakeholders are protected.
+The role and responsibilities of the nonexecutive chairman and the CEO have been clearly defined and are distinct to ensure checks and balances in decision-making, and a Lead Independent Director has been appointed.
+No single director is positioned to exercise unfettered decision-making. which protects against the influence of possible personal interests and thereby ensures that the interests of all stakeholders are protected.
 As set out in the Board Charter, the directors are empowered to delegate their authorities to the CEO or any other executive director and similarly to properly constituted board committees.
 Notwithstanding this, the directors recognise that they are ultimately accountable and responsible for the performance and affairs of the company and the group and that the use of these delegated authorities in no way absolves the board of the obligation to carry out its duties and responsibilities.

 In terms of the group's Memorandum of Incorporation, one-third of the board's non-executive directors must retire from office at each annual general meeting on a rotation basis.
 Retiring directors may make themselves available for re-election, provided that they remain eligible as required by the Memorandum of Incorporation and in compliance with the JSE Listings Requirements.

-Accordingly Harry Botha and Derek Thomas will retire by rotation at the upcoming annual general meeting, and being eligible, will offer themselves for re-election.
-Bonge Mkhondo will stand to have her appoinment in the year confirmed.
+Accordingly Bonge Mkhondo, Selwyn Jacobson and Stephen van der Linde will retire by rotation at the upcoming annual general meeting, and being eligible, will offer themselves for re-election.
 A brief CV of each director standing for election at the annual general meeting is contained in this integrated report.
 In determining whether to recommend a director for re-election, the committee considers the director's past attendance at meetings, participation in and contributions to the activities of the board, and the results of the most recent board self-evaluation in addition to compliance with regulatory requirements.